 This guide to creating Google Ads for lawyers will make it easier.

-Note: You should use a Google Ad manager to manage your Google Ad campaign but you should be familiar with how to design your PPC ads.
+Note: If you use a Google Ad manager to manage your Google Ad campaign you should still be familiar with how to design your PPC ads.

 - 1 Why Are Google Ads More Important Today?